cristian-guerrero/legion-go-tricks/README.md

 Install Instructions:

-1. run `sudo modprobe acpi_call`, and see if this command errors out for you; if it does, you need to install `acpi_call` on your linux distro
+1. run `sudo modprobe acpi_call`, and see if this command errors out for you; if it does display an error, you need to install `acpi_call` on your linux distro

-If it didn't error out for you, we need to enable acpi_call by default so that you don't need to manually run `sudo modprobe acpi_call` on every boot.
+If it did not error out for you, we need to enable acpi_call by default so that you don't need to manually run `sudo modprobe acpi_call` on every boot.

 You can do so via running the following script: [enable-acpi-call.sh](./enable-acpi-call.sh)